Mateus-Lacerda/ProjetoPOO/README.md

-# Sports Facility Management System
+# Flask Application Template - Sports Facility Management

-A Flask web application for managing sports facilities.
+A template Flask web application showcasing the use of Flask, Pandas, and Object-Oriented Programming (OOP) for managing sports facilities.
 Users can log in, add courts, make reservations, and leave reviews.

 ## Contributors